 Certain triggers may exacerbate pre-existing psoriasis plaques, or cause a sudden onset of plaques, especially in areas that have been affected once before.
 These factors include physical trauma such as rubbing and scratching, bacterial infections, alcohol consumption, smoking, stress, weather changes, dry climates, or certain medicines.

 How Can My Psoriasis Be Treated?

-Although management and control of psoriasis is very difficult, it is certainly possible and can be attained for many patients with a well-planned treatment regimen.
-Phototherapy for psoriasis in the form of narrow band UVB phototherapy may help to improve large areas of the skin without the side effects of oral or topical medications.
+Although management and control of psoriasis are very difficult, it is certainly possible and can be attained for many patients with a well-planned treatment regimen.
+Phototherapy for psoriasis in the form of narrow-band UVB phototherapy may help to improve large areas of the skin without the side effects of oral or topical medications.

 The Exsys Excimer laser has been extremely successful in treating psoriasis for many patients.
-The excimer 308 nm laser uses a carefully focused beam of narrow-band UVB light delivered through a sophisticated fiber optic device, and allows higher doses of narrow-band UVB light with minimal exposure of nearby, healthy skin.
+The excimer 308 nm laser uses a carefully focused beam of narrow-band UVB light delivered through a sophisticated fibre-optic device and allows higher doses of narrow-band UVB light with minimal exposure of nearby, healthy skin.